Temporary resident visa

-Mexico has enacted controlled foreign company rules.
-Profits retained in foreign entities residents of considered tax havens, owned by Mexican tax residents, may be attributable.
-Provided that the taxpayer has effective control of the administration of the investment, or the total amount is more than MXN 160,000.
+Mexico has enacted controlled foreign company (CFC) rules.
+Profits retained in foreign entities resident of considered tax havens, owned by Mexican tax residents, may be attributable, provided that the taxpayer has effective control of the administration of the investment, or the total amount is more than MXN160,000.

 Municipalities levy real property taxes.
 Tax paid may be deductible on rental taxable income.
 There is a transfer tax between 2% and 5% on the transfer of real properties.

 There are no inheritance taxes, nor taxes on net wealth.

 The standard V.A.T. rate is 18%.
 Food and medicine are usually exempt.

 Regarding corporate taxation, resident entities are subject to income tax on their worldwide income at a 30% rate.
 Capital gains are included in taxable income.
 Dividends from resident entities are tax-exempt, whereas those from foreign subsidiaries are subject to taxation.
 Usually a tax credit is available for foreign tax paid.